open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

-`Propagator`s implementing officially supported protocols such as [B3 Propagation Specification](https://github.com/openzipkin/b3-propagation) MUST be mantained by the OpenTelemetry organization and MUST be distributed as OpenTelemetry extension packages.
+`Propagator`s implementing officially supported protocols such as [B3 Propagation Specification](https://github.com/openzipkin/b3-propagation) MUST be maintained by the OpenTelemetry organization and MUST be distributed as OpenTelemetry extension packages.

 Additional `Propagator`s implementing vendor-specific protocols such as